GENITAL

-GENITAL INFECTION IN GYNAECOLOGY
+INFECTION IN

 ( MEDICAL STUDENTS LECTURE & NOTES) 2022

-The Nature and Role of Physiological Vaginal Discharge.
+The Nature and Role of Physiological Vaginal

 ● Normal for woman to have some degree of vaginal discharge.